tock/tock/doc/reference/trd-uart.md

 The `transmit_abort` method allows a UART implementation to terminate an outstanding call to `transmit_character` or `transmit_buffer` early.
-The result of `transmit_abort` indicates whether the abort was successful.
-Cancelled calls to `transmit_buffer` MUST always make a callback, to return the transmit buffer to the caller.
-Cancelled calls to `transmit_character` MAY issue a callback.
+The result of `transmit_abort` indicates two things:

+  1. whether a callback will occur (there is an oustanding operation), and
+  2. if a callback will occur, whether the operation is cancelled.

-If `transmit_abort` returns `Ok`, there will be be a future callback for the completion of the outstanding request.
-The value of `AbortResult` denotes whether it will be cancelled:
+If `transmit_abort` returns `Callback`, there will be be a future callback for the completion of the outstanding request.
+If there is an outstanding `transmit_buffer` or `transmit_character` operation, `transmit_abort` MUST return `Callback`.
+If there is no outstanding `transmit_buffer` or `transmit_abort` operation, `transmit_abort` MUST return `NoCallback`.

+The three possible values of `AbortResult` have these meanings:
-  - `Ok(AbortResult::Success)`: there was an outstanding operation, which has been cancelled.
+  - `Callback(true)`: there was an outstanding operation, which is now cancelled.
 A callback will be made for that operation with an `ErrorCode` of `CANCEL`.
-  - `Ok(AbortResult::Failure)`: there was an outstanding operation, which has not been cancelled.
+  - `Callback(false)`: there was an outstanding operation, which has not been cancelled.
 A callback will be made for that operation with a result other than `Err(CANCEL)`.
-  - `Err(()):` there was no outstanding request and there will be no future callback.
+  - `NoCallack`: there was no outstanding request and there will be no future callback.

-If there is no outstanding call to `transmit_character` or `transmit_buffer`, `transmit_abort` MUST return `Err(())`.
+Note that the semantics of the boolean field in `AbortResult::Callback` refer to whether the operation is cancelled, not whether this particular call cancelled it: a `true` result indicates that there will be an `ErrorCode::CANCEL` in the callback.
+Therefore, if a client calls `transmit_abort` twice and the first call returns `Callback(true)`, the second call's return value of `Callback(true)` can involve no state transition within the sender, as it simply reports the curent state (of the call being cancelled).

 4 `Receive` and `ReceiveClient` traits
 ===============================